yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/create-kms-config.md/aws-kms.md

 {{< /note >}}

-You can create a KMS configuration that uses AWS Key Management Service (KMS) as follows:
+You can create a KMS configuration that uses AWS KMS as follows:

 1. Open the Yugabyte Platform console and navigate to **Configs > Security > Encryption At Rest**.
 A list of existing configurations appears.
 3. Click **Create New Config**.